 We all know how important it is to take the time to unwind and relax.
-We don’t need a doctor or a medical journal to understand the impact that stress has on our mental and physical wellbeing as well general level of happiness.
+We don’t need a doctor or a medical journal to understand the impact that stress has on our mental and physical well-being as well as our general level of happiness.
 We’ve all read the articles and seen the headlines.
 But for many of us, learning how to relax is easier said than done.

 Learning how to relax is important.
 While you may know it in theory, it isn’t always as easy to put it into practice.
-If you commit to a routine that teaches you how to relax mind and body, you’ll be able to lower stress levels and control your mind and mood.
+If you commit to a routine that teaches you how to relax your mind and body, you’ll be able to lower stress levels and control your mind and mood.

 Why do I have to learn how to relax?
 Shouldn’t it come naturally?

 Relaxation is a state of being where you are at ease and able to manage stress and anxiety while coping with the routines of daily life.
 Between jobs, families, socializing and personal development, our days may seem like a minefield of stress triggers and endless to-do lists.
-But learning how to relax mind and body is vital to your wellbeing.
+But learning how to relax your mind and body is vital to your well-being.

 What are the benefits of learning how to relax?

-By learning how to relax mind and body, you’ll be able to gain some incredible improvements.
+By learning how to relax your mind and body, you’ll be able to gain some incredible improvements.
 Reducing your stress levels can have the following impact on your physical health:

 - Reduced chronic fatigue and boosted energy levels

 - Lowered heart rate and controlled blood pressure

 In addition to physical benefits, relaxation is known to augment mental health.
 If you can learn how to relax your mind as well as your body, you’ll notice these benefits: